SobujCh/textlog/README.md

 # textlog
-This repo has been moved to following: https://github.com/SobujCh/textlogger
+This repo has been moved to:
+https://github.com/SobujCh/textlogger